rclone/rclone/docs/content/overview.md

 system and a case sensitive system.
 The symptom of this is that no matter how many times you run the sync it never completes fully.

-The local filesystem may or may not be case sensitive depending on OS.
+The local filesystem and SFTP may or may not be case sensitive depending on OS.

   * Windows - usually case insensitive, though case is preserved
   * OSX - usually case insensitive, though it is possible to format case sensitive